salvdevlops/Manage-Azure-Active-Directory-identites/README.md

 # Microsoft Entra ID: Users and Groups

-This lab covers the fundamentals of identity management in Microsoft Entra ID (formerly Azure AD): creating user accounts, inviting external (guest) users, and organizing both into groups for access control.
+This lab is about the basics of identity management in Microsoft Entra ID (formerly Azure AD) — creating user accounts, inviting an external/guest user, and putting both into a group.

 ## Overview

-Users and groups are the basic building blocks of any identity solution.
-In this lab, I provisioned internal and guest user accounts in Microsoft Entra ID and organized them into a security group, simulating how an organization would onboard engineers into a new pre-production lab environment.
+Users and groups are the building blocks of any identity setup.
+In this lab I created a regular Entra ID user, invited a guest user, and added both to a security group — basically simulating how a company would onboard a couple new engineers into a lab environment.

 ## Lab Scenario

-An organization is standing up a new lab environment for pre-production testing of apps and services.
-A small number of engineers are being hired to manage that environment, including its virtual machines.
-To let those engineers authenticate through Microsoft Entra ID, I was tasked with provisioning users and groups — with the goal of keeping group membership easy to manage as the team grows.
+A company is setting up a new lab environment for testing apps/services before they go to production.
+A couple engineers are getting hired to manage it (including the VMs), and they need to authenticate through Microsoft Entra ID.
+My job: set up the users and groups so it's easy to manage as more people get added later.

 ## Environment